The Purge: Election Year: Plot

-Leo and Roan attempt to seek shelter but are ambushed by a group of Russian “murder tourists” Purgers and taken captive.
-Before they are executed, Joe and Marcos shoot the gang dead, having seen the pair's plight from the store's rooftop.
+Leo and Roan attempt to seek shelter but are ambushed by a group of Russian "murder tourists" and taken captive.
+Before they are executed, Joe and Marcos shoot the gang dead, having seen the pair's plight from the rooftop.
 As they take shelter in Joe's store, the teenage girls return with reinforcements but are rescued by Laney, who kills the girls.
-The group are then ambushed by Danzinger in a helicopter, and seek refuge in an overpass where Leo realizes they were tracked by the bullet lodged inside him, and manages to extract it as they are met by the Crips.
-In exchange for the group rendering medical aid to an injured Crips member's son, the gang plants the bullet elsewhere to divert the paramilitary team.
+Danzinger then ambushes the group in a helicopter and seeks refuge in an overpass where Leo realizes they were tracked by the bullet lodged inside him, and manages to extract it as they are met by the Crips.
+In exchange for the group rendering medical aid to an injured Crips member's son, the gang plants the bullet elsewhere to ambush the pursuing paramilitary team.

 The group arrives at an underground anti-Purge hideout run by Dante Bishop.
-Leo discovers that Dante's group intends on assassinating Owens, in an effort to put an end to the Purge.
-A large group of paramilitary personnel arrive at the hideout looking for Dante.
-Leo and Roan escape back to the streets and meet up with Joe, Marcos and Laney, who had left the Triage Centre earlier to return to Joe's store.

-While fleeing the city, the ambulance is hit by Danzinger's team and Roan is pulled out before Leo can assist.
+Leo discovers that Dante's group intends to assassinate Owens to end the Purge.
+A large group of paramilitary personnel arrives at the hideout looking for Dante.
+Leo and Roan escape back to the streets and meet up with Joe, Marcos, and Laney, who had left the Triage Center earlier to return to Joe's store.
+While fleeing the city, the ambulance is hit by Danzinger's team, and Roan is pulled out before Leo can assist.
 He leads the group and Dante's team to a fortified cathedral where the NFFA plans to sacrifice her.

-Before Roan can be killed by the NFFA, the group arrives and cause a massive shootout that kills the congregation except Owens and NFFA loyalist Harmon James, who both escape.
-Owens is caught by Dante's group who still intends on killing him but Roan, determined to beat him in the election, is able to persuade them not to.
+Before the NFFA can kill Roan, the group arrives and causes a massive shootout that kills the congregation except Owens and NFFA loyalist Harmon James, who both escape.
+Owens is caught by Dante's group, who still intend to kill him, but Roan, determined to beat him in the election, is able to persuade them not to.
 The remaining paramilitary forces arrive, killing Dante and his men.
 Danzinger fights Leo, wherein the latter gains the upper hand.
-As Roan's group frees Owens' victims, James emerges from hiding and kills one of the victims but is shot by Joe in a crossfire, who later succumbs to his injuries.
+As Roan's group frees Owens' victims, James emerges from hiding and kills one of the victims, but is shot by Joe in a crossfire, who later succumbs to his injuries.

-Two months later, Marcos and Laney renovate Joe's store as they watch a television announcement declaring Roan's landslide victory.
-Another news report states of violent uprisings across the country from NFFA supporters in response to the election results.
+Two months later, Marcos and Laney renovate Joe's store as they watch a TV announcement declaring Roan's landslide victory.
+Another news report states that NFFA supporters are carrying out violent uprisings across the country in response to the election results.